Skip to content

 Rare

-Shattuckite is a copper silicate mineral known for its deep blue coloration and limited global occurrence.
-Within Canyonite, it appears as concentrated zones of blue that add contrast and saturation against the lighter chalcedony matrix.
+Shattuckite is a copper silicate mineral known for its rich blue tones and association with copper oxidation zones.
+In Canyonite, it may occur as localized blue concentrations that enhance contrast and internal complexity within the chalcedony matrix.

 Chrysocolla